FKA Twigs Spotted In Los Angeles As Robert Pattinson and Kristen Stewart Share ‘Twilight’ Memories

 This week, Robert Pattinson and Kristen Stewart were spotted hanging out in Los Angeles and fans started to wonder if the two will have a run-in.
-Now, it looks like Robert’s ex-fiancee FKA twigs is also in town.
+Now, it looks like Robert’s ex-fiancee, FKA twigs, is also in town.
 Considering that Good Time actor and his two ex-girlfriends are all in the same city, some drama may be inevitable.

 This past weekend, the 31-year-old British actor was seen grabbing lunch with his friends in Studio City, California, a neighborhood of Los Angeles that Kristen Stewart is often sighted in.
 He has been on the road for the past few months, at first promoting Good Time and later reaping awards and recognition for his performance in the new movie.

-That same weekend, Personal Shopper actress was seen in the same west coast city, heading to a spa with a friend.
+That same weekend, the Personal Shopper actress was seen in the same west coast city, heading to a spa with a friend.
 While Robert Pattinson and Kristen Stewart were not seen together, the fact that he recently broke up with FKA twigs and that he is hanging out near her has renewed interest in the old Twilight couple.

 And now, FKA twigs, who has been busy recording her new album, has also been spotted in the City of Angels, in her usual dramatic outfit consisting of “wearing a black and white top with lavishly lace-frilled cuffs,” according to Just Jared.